 - Corporation (filing fee around $50)

-- Hawaii County: Business license through Vehicle Registration & Licensing Division (about $10/year)
+- Hawaii County: business license through Vehicle Registration and Licensing Division (about $10 a year)

-- Maui County: Check with county licensing office
+- Maui County: check with the county licensing office

-Federal EIN – Get your Employer Identification Number from the IRS (free).
-You’ll need this for business banking and taxes.
+Federal EIN: get your Employer Identification Number from the IRS (free).
+You will need this for business banking and taxes.

 Step 5: Get Insurance

-Even though insurance isn’t legally required, you absolutely need it.
+Even though insurance is not legally required, you absolutely need it.

-General Liability Insurance costs $500-$1,500 per year and protects you if something goes wrong during a job.
-Imagine accidentally damaging a customer’s door frame during a lockout—without insurance, you’re paying out of pocket.
+General Liability Insurance costs $500 to $1,500 a year and protects you if something goes wrong during a job.
+Imagine accidentally damaging a customer’s door frame during a lockout.
+Without insurance, you are paying out of pocket.

-Commercial Auto Insurance is essential if you’re running a mobile locksmith service.
+Commercial Auto Insurance is essential if you are running a mobile locksmith service.
 Most Hawaii locksmiths operate mobile services with vans stocked with tools and equipment.

 How Much Do Locksmiths Make in Hawaii?